teng2023/Segmentation-Models/README.md

 ## Notation
 Without images of dataset.

-Need to download from the website of CityScape, download 'gtFine'.
+Need to download from the website of CityScape, download "gtFine".